Why I’m a social media recluse

 While I’ve refrained from participating in social media since late 2016, I’m not advocating everyone to get off the grid and stay off social media forever.
 Neither am I claiming that social media executives are evil geniuses plotting to take over the world.
 I’m sure at least some of them are sincerely trying to better the situation.

 As users we need to handle these issues with care, nuance and foresight.
 Migrating to alternate platforms wouldn’t solve these fundamental problems.
 New platforms take too long to gain traction, if at all; and even once they do, they’re likely to be plagued by the same problems, if not worse.
-But if the alternate solutions are too radically different would they retain the commonly agreed desirable aspects of the existing platforms?
+Or if alternate solutions are radically different, would they retain the desirable aspects of the existing platforms?
 I don’t support shutting down or stifling these companies either as that goes against the principles of a free market economy, but perhaps they ought to be regulated in a sensible way.

 I believe the problems are deeper and have to do with the business model itself; and on a deeper level, what we collectively value as a society.